folio-org/folio-analytics/README.md

 ## How to use this repository

-LDP queries are written in SQL and are designed to execute correctly on either the PostgreSQL or Redshift installation of the LDP.
-To use these queries, you will need to connect to an instance of the LDP using a reporting tool that supports SQL scripts.
+LDP-based queries are written in SQL and are designed to execute correctly on either PostgreSQL or Redshift.
+To use these queries, you will need to connect to an LDP database instance using a reporting tool that supports SQL scripts.
 Examples of reporting tools that will execute SQL scripts include:

 * Microsoft Access
 * DBeaver